dstackai/dstack-enterprise/google.md

 # dstack Enterprise Google integration

-`dstack` Enterprise supports Single Sign-On via [Google](https://www.okta.com/workforce-identity/).
-When Okta integration is configured, the `dstack` login page will display the **Sign in with Okta** button.
+`dstack` Enterprise supports Single Sign-On via [Google](https://developers.google.com/identity/gsi/web/guides/overview).
+When Google integration is configured, the `dstack` login page will display the **Sign in with Google** button.

 After signing in with Google for the first time, a new `dstack` user account is created and linked to the Google account.
 Subsequently, users can log in to `dstack` using their Google account without entering any `dstack`-specific credentials.